-For fiscal year 2013, the Compensation Committee adopted ten performance measures for Mr. Simon, six performance measures for Mr. Lamel, ten performance measures for Mr. Carroll, eight performance measures for Ms. Faltischek, and eight performance measures for Mr. Speiller.
+For fiscal year 2014, the Compensation Committee adopted eleven performance measures for Mr. Simon, ten performance measures for Mr. Carroll, eight performance measures for Mr. Smith, nine performance measures for Mr. Speiller.
 These performance measures were grouped into two categories, financial and non-financial goals.
 These performance measures guide the Compensation Committee in assessing each executive's performance and determining individual annual cash incentive payments.
-The weightings assigned by the Compensation Committee to the categories of performance measures were 75% for financial performance and 25% for non-financial performance for Messrs.
-Simon and Carroll and 50% for financial performance and 50% for non-financial performance for Messrs.
-Lamel, Speiller and Ms. Faltischek.
+The weightings assigned by the Compensation Committee to the categories of performance measures were 50% for financial performance and 50% for non-financial performance for each individual